peteraba/deutschodoro/README.md

 Deutschodoro is currently written as a purely frontend application which means it requires no server support, all data is stored in the users browser.
 Because of that, statistics are not be permanently preserved therefore changing of computer, browser or even a simple browser cleaning will leave the user without statistics.
 This might change in the future if users demand it, but it would require a larger set of architectural changes and likely much time to be invested.

-The primary platform of the application is and will be the chrome extension platform, but it's also availabl on the official website: deutschedoro.com.
-Opera, firefox extensions and mobile native versions are planned, but are not yet on the roadmap.
+The primary platform of the application is and will be the chrome extension platform, but it's also available on the official website: deutschodoro.com.
+Opera, Firefox extensions and mobile native versions are planned, but are not on the roadmap yet.

 ## Contribution ##